svenbuder/GALAH_DR4/README.md

 9. catalogs (final catalogs to be published).

 ## Overview of the data release products as of 11 July 2022

+This is a trial of the analysis pipeline.
+While the pipeline is still under development, only a subset of stars has been run, which led to the analysis of 237,717 spectra without raising quality flags for the main parameters.

 ![Overview of the fourth data release as of 11 July 2022 with density plots of unflagged stellar parameters and abundances](spectrum_post_processing/figures/galah_dr4_overview.png)